Company Growth Strategy: 7 Key Steps for Business Growth & Expansion

 Companies that leverage viral loops generally offer a flat, consistent offer for individual referrals — businesses that use milestone referrals offer rewards for hitting specific benchmarks.
 In many cases, “milestones” are metrics like the number of referred friends.

-The strategy also adds an engaging element to the referral process.
+What we like: This strategy adds an engaging element to the referral process.
 When done right, milestone referrals are simple to share with relatively straightforward objectives and enticing, tangible products as rewards.

 3. Word-of-Mouth